daniel-tech-portfolio/Networking-Troubleshooting-Labs/Lab-01-No-Network-Connectivity/troubleshooting-steps.md

 ## Scenario

 A user reports that their workstation cannot access the internet or internal company resources.
-Web pages do not load, and shared drives are unreachable.
+Web pages fail to load, and internal shared drives are unreachable.

 ---